 Strangled by the Red String: This seems to be a widely held opinion on the romance between Thor (Chris Hemsworth) and Jane Foster (Natalie Portman), which really only serves to give Thor a reason to want to get back to Earth.
 Some have even labeled it a Romantic Plot Tumor, which is kind of funny considering that the same thing was said about Portman's character in the Star Wars prequels.

-Kenneth Branagh must have realized this and says in the DVD commentary that their relationship wasn't meant to be true love, but more a mutual crush and respect based around what they represent to one another.
+Kenneth Branagh must have realized this and says in the DVD commentary that their relationship wasn't meant to be true love, but more a mutual crush and respect based around what they represent to one another, a statement that rings a bit hollow given the sequel takes the Strangled by the Red String to greater levels.

 What The Hell, Casting Agency?: There was an outcry over the casting of Idris Elba as Heimdall by comic fans who wanted to stick as closely as possible to the material, and by a self-avowed racist organization.
 But as Harry Knowles put it, every scene Elba is in is a resounding "THAT'S WHY!" in response to those who asked why cast a black man as a viking.